Renault RE40: Competition history

 An ex-Alain Prost Renault RE40 being demonstrated by Michel Leclère at Donington Park in 2007.

 The RE40 made its Grand Prix debut in the hands of team leader Alain Prost in Round 2 of the season at the US Grand Prix West in Long Beach after he and the team had given the car a shake down run at the Willow Springs Raceway north of Los Angeles in the week before the race.
-The car made an inauspicious debut in America as Prost could only qualify the chronically misfiring car 8th almost 2½ seconds off pole.
+The car made an inauspicious debut in the United States as Prost could only qualify the chronically misfiring car 8th almost 2½ seconds off pole.
 While there would be better to come in 1983, his weekend at Long Beach was forgettable with the misfire persisting in the race and he finished 3 laps down in 11th place.
 A second RE40 then appeared for Eddie Cheever on Renault's home soil at the next round at Paul Ricard in France where the American driver started second and finished 3rd behind pole and race winner Prost.

 Prost scored consistently and took four wins during the season.
 He led the drivers' championship for most of the season, ahead of Arnoux who was now at Ferrari alongside another championship contender Patrick Tambay (who would join Renault in 1984), and World Champion Nelson Piquet in the Brabham-BMW, but at the final round in South Africa the turbo in Prost's car failed and Piquet won the title by two points.